Targeted Information and Sustainable Consumption: Field Evidence

 Abstract:

 Technological progress offers new and promising ways to provide targeted information to consumers and facilitate behavioral change.
 We conduct a randomized controlled trial with a global supermarket chain and food producer to evaluate the effectiveness of a targeted information intervention that offers consumers individualized feedback about the sustainability of purchased products and close substitutes.
-We find that the majority of consumers access the information, independently of whether they have bought sustainable or unsustainable products in the past.
-Yet, providing the targeted information has no significant impact on consumption choices, which is neither driven by inattention to information nor price differentials.
+The majority of consumers access the information, independently of whether they bought sustainable or standard products in the past.
+Yet, the information has no significant impact on future consumption choices.
+This questions the effectiveness of targeted information policies as isolated tools to steer transformative behavioral change.

 Keywords: Information provision; pro-environmental behavior; sustainability; label credence goods; randomized controlled trial (search for similar items in EconPapers)